jinhaoduan/SecMI/README.md

 ### Model Training
 This codebase is built on top of [pytorch-ddpm](https://github.com/w86763777/pytorch-ddpm).
 Please follow its instructions for model training.
-You can also run the following commands (or refer to `train.sh`).
+You can also run the following commands (or refer to `train.sh`):
 ```shell
 python main.py --train --logdir ./experiments/CIFAR10 \
 --dataset CIFAR10 --img_size 32 --batch_size 128 --fid_cache ./stats/cifar10.train.npz --total_steps 800001